scale-it/algo-builder/docs/tutorials/t-wallet.md

 #### 3. Using the Wallet Widget

-Now you can select your preferred network and connect to the wallet as per your choice.
+Now you can select your preferred network and connect to a web wallet:
 <img src="./t-wallet/assets/address_selected.png" height="200" title="Account Selected" />

 You can now interact with the algorand blockchain, by sending algos, or call an application.